Upcoming Rides, Attractions, Refurbishments, and More!

 Concept Art | Image © Disney

-Get ready to talk about Bruno during this limited-time summer sing-along show.
-Multiple shows daily feature Mirabel, Bruno, and live performers in a show that encourages the audience to participate.
-The show was originally scheduled to close on September 6, 2024, but it has now been extended; the new closing date has not yet been announced.
+Get ready to talk about Bruno during this sing-along show.
+Multiple shows daily feature Mirabel, Bruno, and live performers in a stage performance that encourages the audience to participate.
+The show was originally scheduled to operate only during summer 2024 but became so popular that it is now a long-term offering with no set end date.

 Portraits of Courage: A Commander in Chief’s Tribute to America’s Warriors